 Girls Inc. Programming Fellow (Usually based in Philly, Summer 2022 might be virtual)

 The Fox Fellow placed in this Girls Inc. fellowship based in Philadelphia will work closely with the region’s executive team on developing content and planning the Girls Inc. annual advocacy summit.
 The Fellow will help plan a Fall or Spring 2021-22 advocacy summit with workshops and speakers.
 The Fellow will also participate in summer programming, directly serving girls while working with senior staff and volunteers.
 The Fellow will participate in Girls Inc. training with other new staff and volunteers.
 Child abuse and criminal background clearances are required.

 Interested Penn undergraduate students should send an email to firstname.lastname@example.org with a resume and a cover letter specifying your interest in one of the fellowships with Girls, Inc. Since three separate, distinctive fellowships are available, please specify which fellowship you are applying for in the subject line of your email.
 In the cover letter, please describe how this fellowship will help you explore a particular career path and/or develop a specific skill.

-Applications for the Girls Inc. fellowships are due March 1.
+Applications for the Girls Inc. fellowships are accepted on a rolling basis.